-In December 2015, OeEB extended a USD 15 million long-term credit line to the Latin American Agribusiness Development Corporation (LAAD).
-In December 2018 as well as in December 2021, two further credit lines of USD 20 million each were signed.
+In December 2018, OeEB extended a USD 20 million credit line to the Latin American Agribusiness Development Corporation (LAAD).
+In December 2021, a further credit line of USD 20 million was signed.
 The funds are used to finance small and medium-sized agricultural businesses in Central America and the Caribbean.

 |Project name||Latin American Agribusiness Development Corporation (LAAD)|